TheDataLeek/website/projects/neural-networks/mlp.md

 $$\text{GELU}(x) = x \cdot \Phi(x)$$

-where $\Phi$ is the standard-normal CDF.
+where $$\Phi$$ is the standard-normal CDF.
 Unlike ReLU, GELU is smooth everywhere and has nonzero gradient for negative inputs, which empirically benefits deep networks.

 ## Training